core-wg/core-problem-details/draft-ietf-core-problem-details.md

 The base-lang (key -6):
-: The language-tag (tag38-ltag) that applies to the presentation of unadorned text strings in this Concise Problem Details data item, see {{tag38}}.
+: The language-tag (tag38-ltag) that applies to the presentation of unadorned text strings (not using tag 38) in this Concise Problem Details data item, see {{tag38}}.

 The base-rtl (key -7):
-: The writing-direction (tag38-direction) that applies to the presentation of unadorned text strings in this Concise Problem Details data item, see {{tag38}}.
+: The writing-direction (tag38-direction) that applies to the presentation of unadorned text strings (not using tag 38) in this Concise Problem Details data item, see {{tag38}}.

 Both "title" and "detail" can use either an unadorned CBOR text string (`text`) or a language-tagged text string (`tag38`); see {{tag38}} for